Fuchs Lubricants, a global manufacturer of automotive and industrial lubricants, is making big moves towards a cleaner, more energy-efficient future.

 By making smart investments in electrification, Fuchs Lubricants is cutting operational costs while moving closer to its ambitious target to be net zero by 2040.

-The Large Energy User Electrification Support program forms part of the Victorian Energy Upgrades (VEU) program, the flagship program which helps Victorians upgrade their homes and businesses with energy-efficient products and services by offering discounts and rebates.
+The Large Energy User Electrification Support program forms part of the Victorian Energy Upgrades program, the flagship program which helps Victorians upgrade their homes and businesses with energy-efficient products and services by offering discounts and rebates.

-Fuchs formed one of 36 facilities which participated in the program.
+Fuchs formed one of 36 facilities that participated in the program.
 Grants of up to $60,000 per facility were available to support innovative electrification feasibility assessments of commercial and industrial businesses that use between 10 to 100 terajoules of gas per annum.

 These feasibility assessments provided a business case for bespoke energy efficiency upgrades through the VEU program’s Project Based Activity (PBA) method, such as upgrading hot water boilers, furnaces, ovens and dryers, by tailoring the best way forward to transition from gas to electricity.

-Page last updated: 27/02/25
+Page last updated: 03/07/25